The 4 Law Firm Processes Worth Automating

 Does This Replace Clio, MyCase, or Cosmolex?

 No. We connect what you already use.
 If you have Clio and Gmail and DocuSign, we build the layer that makes them talk to each other automatically.
 You keep your logins.
 You keep your existing subscriptions.
 You do not need a new platform.
+Not sure which practice management tool is right for you?
+See our Clio vs MyCase comparison.

 The automation layer runs on n8n — an open-source workflow automation tool that acts as the bridge between your existing software.
 It is self-hosted on infrastructure you control, which matters for client data confidentiality.
 You are not sending client information through a third-party SaaS vendor you have never heard of.